-That any parent, wherever they are, has information on their child’s medicines that they need and can trust.
+Our vision is that any parent or carer, wherever they are, has information on their child’s medicines that they can trust.

-Medicines information leaflets cover many of the medicines that are prescribed or recommended to children by health professionals.
-They answer your questions about how and when to give the medicine, what to do if you forget to give the medicine or give it twice, and any possible side-effects.
+Our medicines information pages cover many of the medicines that are prescribed or recommended for children by health professionals.
+They answer frequent questions, such as how and when to give the medicine, what to do if you forget to give the medicine, and any possible side-effects.

-Read the leaflets or watch short films about giving different medicines forms, including tablets, capsules, liquid medicine, injections, suppositories and enemas, eye drops/ointment and ear drops.
+You can also read information or watch our short videos about giving different types of medicines, including tablets, capsules, liquid medicine, inhalers, eye drops/ointment and ear drops.

-Medicines for Children is a partnership programme by the Royal College of Paediatrics and Child Health (RCPCH), Neonatal and Paediatric Pharmacists (NPPG) and WellChild.
-Find out more about what we do.
+Medicines for Children is a partnership programme of Royal College of Paediatrics and Child Health (RCPCH), Neonatal and Paediatric Pharmacists Group (NPPG) and WellChild.
+Read more about us and our work.

 New safety measures in place for prescribing oral isotretinoin (roaccutane) for severe acne

 The UK government have launched a strengthened set of safety measures for the prescribing of a medicine used to used to treat severe acne.
 These measures include additional safeguards when prescribing isotretinoin to patients under 18 years old, along with closer monitoring of a patient’s mental health and sexual well-being during treatment.

 World Patient Safety Day – Sunday 17th September 2023

 World Patient Safety Day this year is focussed on the importance of engaging patients for patient safety.
 This is in recognition of the essential role that patients, families and caregivers can play by becoming active members of the health care team.
 When engaged and treated as partners in care, significant gains are made in safety and health outcomes, and there are improvements in patient satisfaction and the functioning of the health care system as a whole.